cyrilwanner/lambda-pure/readme.md

 * Updated async.zsh so it works with newer versions of zsh
 * Change default git arrows to the original ones: ⇣ and ⇡
 * Add the current time to the end of the prompt
+* Resets last exit code on an empty command

 ## Overview